Charity tech experts to appear at Data4Good conference

 The day of activities also includes breakout sessions such as ‘Building a Data Savvy Organisation, which will be chaired by Data Orchard Co-Chief Executive Sian Basker and looks at the seven key themes of data maturity.
 This session also features accounts from charities including the Joseph Rowntree Foundation, The Key and The Card Shed Charity.

-Another breakout session, looking at databases and customer relationship management (CRM) systems, is chaired by Matt Moorut, Tech Trust Head of Digital and Marketing.
+Another breakout session, looking at databases and customer relationship management (CRM) systems, is chaired by Matt Moorut, Charity Digital Head of Digital and Marketing.
 This features case studies from Superhighways, ACDI/Voca and University of the Arts.